-Volunteering Queensland, in partnership with My Community Directory, is proud to launch the Queensland Voice of the Volunteer Survey Tool — the first large-scale mechanism designed to measure and monitor the volunteer experience across the state.
+Volunteering Queensland, in partnership with My Community Directory, is proud to announce the Queensland Voice of the Volunteer Survey Tool — the first large-scale mechanism designed to measure and monitor the volunteer experience across the state is coming in 2026.

-This free, practical tool empowers volunteer-involving organisations to better understand their volunteers, improve engagement, and strengthen the sustainability of their programs.
+This free, practical tool will empower volunteer-involving organisations to better understand their volunteers, improve engagement, and strengthen the sustainability of their programs.

 Volunteers are the backbone of Queensland communities — yet recent years have seen a decline in volunteering participation.
 Many organisations are struggling to attract and retain the volunteers they need.